How Much Does It Cost to Install a Supercharger? (2026 Guide)

 How Much Horsepower Does A Roush Supercharger Add?

-ROUSH TVS kits typically raise supported applications into the ~650–750 hp range (crank), which can be ~250–300+ hp over stock depending on vehicle and calibration.
+ROUSH TVS kits typically push supported applications into the 650 to 750 hp range (crank).
+That can represent an increase of 250 to 300+ hp over stock, depending on the vehicle and calibration.

 Conclusion

 Understanding the costs associated with supercharger installation is essential for car enthusiasts looking to boost performance.
-Prices can vary widely, influenced by the system’s type, vehicle make, and labor.
-Expect a range from a few thousand dollars to much more for high-end options.
+Prices vary widely based on kit type, vehicle make, and labor.
+Expect a range from a few thousand dollars for entry-level options to well over $10,000 for high-end builds.

 Related Post

-2 thoughts on “How Much Does It Cost to Install a Supercharger?”
+2 thoughts on “How Much Does It Cost to Install a Supercharger?
+(2026 Guide)”

 1. Pingback: How Much Does A Supercharger Cost To Install?
 Expert Tips: Unveiling The 5-Star Investment In Supercharger Installation Costs